Blades of Arris: Ranse

 The craving for sex, never fully dormant, pulses through my body.
 I don’t feel satisfaction.
 I never do.
 But in the quiet aftermath, homicidal mania gives way to temporary sanity.

-Perhaps murdering Ward in the hall of the building he owns isn’t my greatest plan.
+Perhaps murdering Ward in the hall of the building HE OWNS isn’t my greatest plan.
 I’m about a foot shorter and a hundred pounds lighter, and anyway, I’m not the murdering kind.
 First of all, it’s too much work.
 And second, I don’t kill anything if I can help it.
 Not even spiders.

 A distant siren wails.